 Moving to France, and particularly Marseille, need not hinder your child’s education.
 The authorities created these schools, most notably Epim Marseilles, a bilingual school based in the city.
 If you are keen for your child to integrate and learn French, whilst studying in English, this could be a perfect solution.

-If you’re moving to France, find out how our international removals team can help to arrange packing, storage and transportation on your behalf.
+If you enjoyed reading our expat's guide to the French city Marseille and if you’re moving to France, find out how our international removals team can help to arrange packing, storage and transportation on your behalf.